PsychD in Clinical Psychology

 The programme employs online testing procedures to evaluate applicants' critical thinking skills and capacity for making judgments in complex situations.
 Applicants who meet the essential criteria for the written test will also be required to complete an online test.
 Applicants may be required to re-sit the testing procedures in person (eg on the day of interview) to confirm their scores.

 Following the written test and online test, an interview short-list is prepared by the Programme Team.
 This is primarily based upon written test and online test scores.
-Short-listed candidates are invited to attend a day selection procedure that will take place on either the 16, 17 or 18 April 2018 that includes interviews assessing academic, clinical, professional, personal and communication skills.
+Short-listed candidates are invited to attend a day selection procedure that will take place on either the 8, 9 or 10 April 2019.
+The day will include interviews assessing academic, clinical, professional, personal and communication skills.
 Candidates will be assessed according to the NHS Values.
 All contact with the Course will be seen as providing potential information relating to these.
-Typically, 108 candidates are interviewed for each intake.
-Interview panels consist of NHS Psychologists, Programme Team members, service users and carers.
+Interview panels consist of NHS Psychologists, Programme Team members, service users and carers, and a Third Year Trainee representative.

 Fitness to practise is a requirement of all professions registered with the Health & Care Professions Council (HCPC).
 During training (which the HCPC refers to as pre-registration), monitoring of fitness to practise is the responsibility of the course.